conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

     }
 },
  "datePublished": "2022-05-17",
- "description": "Improvements in CMakePresets integration, new "conan new" Autotools templates, CMakeToolchain configuration support for bitcode, arc and visibility flags in Apple, support to generate env ps1 instead of bat in Windows.", }
+ "description": "Improvements in CMakePresets integration, new "conan new" Autotools templates, CMakeToolchain configuration support for bitcode, arc and visibility flags on Apple platforms, support to generate env ps1 instead of bat in Windows.", }
 </script>

 We are pleased to announce that Conan 1.48 has been released and brings some significant new features and bug fixes.
 We have improved the CMakePresets integration.
 Also, we have added new "conan new" Autotools templates.
-We added CMakeToolchain configuration for bitcode, arc and visibility flags in Apple.
+We added CMakeToolchain configuration for bitcode, arc and visibility flags on Apple platforms.
 This release also adds support to generate env **.ps1** instead of **.bat** in Windows.